Monday, July 28, 2008

 There you have it, the list of signs and wonders that make up the toolbox of the gifted.
 Any of the gifted may be inspired to use any of these tools in his or her ministry, but some gifts revolve around the consistent, repeated manifestation of certain of these signs.
 When the Holy Spirit decides it is time for one of the gifted to pick up one of these tools, the lights come on; when that instance of use is over, the lights go out.
 The tool is taken out, the tool is put back in the box.
 When practicing the manifestations of the Holy Spirit, we always need to remember this simple motto: "shine on, shine off."

-Friday, July 11, 2008
+Monday, July 7, 2008

-The Gift List
+The List of Spiritual Gifts

-It's time for THE list.
-This, of course, represents only my cobbling together of what the word says about the subject.
+It's time for the list.
+This, of course, represents only my cobbling together of what the Word says about the subject.
 One could see it somewhat differently and still be correct.
 Hopefully, this will help you see things from the broadest perspective, while giving you the detail necessary to grasp what each gift is.

 THE SPEAKERS